-Counseling Service at Miami University (Ohio) has openings for Mental
+Student Counseling Service (SCS) at Miami University (Ohio) is pleased to announce

-The Mental Health Clinician provides multi-culturally informed clinical
+colleagues.
+The Mental Health Clinician provides multi-culturally informed

-services to Miami University students; training and supervisory services to
+clinical services to Miami University students; training and supervisory

-faculty, staff, students and families.
-This is a full-time (40 hour per
+faculty, staff, students, and families.
+This is a full-time (40 hours per

 week), 11-month position.